Xu Deshuai: 2012–13

-Hong Kong U23
+Hong Kong U-23

 2009 East Asian Games

-Since Xu Deshuai was 22 years old in 2009, Hong Kong East Asian Games football team coach Kim Pan-Gon selected him for the 2009 East Asian Games.
+Since Xu was 22 years old in 2009, Hong Kong East Asian Games football team coach Kim Pan-Gon selected him for the 2009 East Asian Games.
 On 4 December 2009, he scored a goal to cap a historic 4–1 victory over Korea Republic.
 He had a wonderful performance in the semi-final match against Korea DPR on 10 December.
-In the final, Xu Deshuai made an assist for Chan Siu Ki to score in the second half.
+In the final, Xu made an assist for Chan Siu Ki to score in the second half.
 The goal gave the team a 1–1 draw and subsequently Hong Kong defeated Japan 4–2 in a penalty shootout.
 The tournament was won by Hong Kong, who claimed their first international football tournament title.

 2010 Asian Games

 In September 2010, Hong Kong Asian Games football team was formed by Tsang Wai Chung for 2010 Asian Games.
-Xu Deshuai was one of the members of last 20 players for the Asian Games.
+Xu was one of the members of the last 20 players for the Asian Games.
 He played all the 90 minutes in the first game of the tournament drew with United Arab Emirates on 7 November 2010.
-In the second game won Uzbekistan on 9 November, Xu Deshuai had highest number of shoots of the Hong Kong and made the corner before winning goal.
+In the second game won Uzbekistan on 9 November, Xu had highest number of shoots of the Hong Kong and made the corner before winning goal.
 He made an assist for Au Yeung Yiu Chung in first half of the last group stage match against Bangladesh on 11 November 2010.
 Bangladesh lose the game by 4–1 and Hong Kong advanced to the knockout stage.
 This is the first time that Hong Kong qualified to the knockout stage in 52 years.

 Hong Kong national football team were invited by Olympic Committee of Hong Kong to stand for Hong Kong in boat parade event named Setting Sail in opening ceremony.
-Coach Tsang selected captain Chan Wai Ho, vice-captain Lee Chi Ho, Xu Deshuai and other 5 members to the boat.
-Nevertheless, Hong Kong was losing by 3–0 to Oman later and failed to reach the quarter finals.
+Coach Tsang selected captain Chan Wai Ho, vice-captain Lee Chi Ho, Xu and other 5 members to the boat.
+Nevertheless, Hong Kong was losing by 3–0 to Oman later and failed to reach the quarter-finals.
 Hong Kong team changed the form from defensive to offensive but right-winger Xu and left-winger Chan Man Fai were marked successfully by Omani in the match.